SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/holds/holds.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 5/15/2018
+ms.date: 6/8/2018
 ms.audience: End User
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 71031c06-852d-44d8-b558-dff444eaef8c
-description: "Learn about In-Place Hold and Litigation Hold in Exchange 2016."
+description: "Summary: Learn about In-Place Hold and Litigation Hold in Exchange 2016."
 ---

 # In-Place Hold and Litigation Hold in Exchange 2016

-Learn about In-Place Hold and Litigation Hold in Exchange 2016.
+ **Summary**: Learn about In-Place Hold and Litigation Hold in Exchange 2016.

 When a reasonable expectation of litigation exists, organizations are required to preserve electronically stored information (ESI), including email that's relevant to the case.
 This expectation often exists before the specifics of the case are known, and preservation is often broad.
 Organizations may need to preserve all email related to a specific topic or all email for certain individuals.
 Depending on the organization's electronic discovery (eDiscovery) practices, the following measures can be adopted to preserve email: